Note: Files are in Adobe (PDF) format.

 Condensed Interim Consolidated Statement of Cash Flows

-Net cash generated from operating activities
+Net cash used in operating activities

-Net cash used in from investing activities
+Net cash used in investing activities

 Net cash used in financing activities